dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/from-source.md

 pip install .
 ```

-You do _not_ need to install `dbt-core` before installing an adapter plugin—it includes `dbt-core` among its dependencies, and it will install the latest compatible version automatically.
+You do _not_ need to install `dbt-core` before installing an adapter plugin -- it includes `dbt-core` among its dependencies, and it will install the latest compatible version automatically.

 To install in editable mode, such as while contributing, use `pip install -e .` instead.